ElotlMX/py-elotl/README.md

 - inali
   - Alphabet in use by the Instituto Nacional tde Lenguas Indígenas.
 Uses "w" for /w/, "k" for /k/, and "h" for /h/.
 - ack
   - Alphabet initially used by Richard Andrews and subsequently by a number of other Nahuatl scholars.
 Named after Andrews, Campbell, and Karttunen.
+Uses "hu" for /w/, "c" and "qu" for /k/, and "h" for /h/.

 If an unsupported normalization is specified, sep-u-j will be used by default.